HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 **Figure 5: Provider Perspective**

 1. The provider uses the gfe-submit operation to submit the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the payer endpoint.
 This is a POST request that follows the [Asynchronous Interaction Request Pattern](https://hl7.org/fhir/R5/async-bundle.html).
-Please refer to that page for more details.
-Note: that page is part of the FHIR R5 current build, but uses no R5 resources, this guide is simply pre-adopting that HTTP request pattern.
+Note: The Asynchronous Interaction Request Pattern page is part of the FHIR R5 current build, but uses no R5 resources, this guide is simply pre-adopting that HTTP request pattern.
   * If successful this request will return an HTTP status code of 202 Accepted with a Content-Location header containing the absolute URL of an endpoint for subsequent status requests (polling location).
-  * If the operation fails it will return an HTTP status code of 4XX or 5XX and an OperationOutcome resource containing the error details (such as a 412 Precondition Failed if the content of the POST was not a valid [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html)), provided the operation was successfully invoked (i.e. if the POST was submitted to a non-existent URL, the submitter would likely receive a 404 Not Found status code with no OperationOutcome).
+  * If the operation fails it will return an HTTP status code of 4XX or 5XX and an OperationOutcome resource containing the error details (such as a 412 Precondition Failed if the content of the POST was not a valid [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html)), provided the operation was successfully invoked (i.e., if the POST was submitted to a non-existent URL, the submitter would likely receive a 404 Not Found status code with no OperationOutcome).

 2. If Step 1 resulted in a 202 Accepted return code and a valid URL in the Content-Location header, the provider may now poll for the status of the request.
 The [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) is created asynchronously since GFE processing has not taken place yet.
 The url returned in Step 1 can now be used to check the status of the AEOB process.
   * If the response is in-progress, this request will return an HTTP status code of 202 Accepted, indicating that the provider should poll again later.
 The payer system should return a Retry-After header with each in-progress polling response, and the client should use this information to inform the timing of the next polling request.